kwame-mintah/java-11-text-based-adventure-bandit-game/README.md

    chase you)
 3. The man beats you up, leaving you very wounded and unconscious for a day, when you wake up you are in the town hospital.
 (You lose 25G and 35HP)

+[^1]: GitHub has linked this old account to a new one created, however this account is much more recent and not
+      associated with the project.